 Indoor Disney Easter Scavenger Hunt

 My indoor egg hunt includes two files, one with the scavenger hunt clues.
-You’ll print and cut these out, then hide them around the house or hotel room.
+You’ll print and cut out the different clues, then hide them indoors.

 Why Have an Indoor Easter Egg Hunt?